google/model-viewer/POLYFILLS.md

 Please keep in mind that your mileage may vary depending on the browsers you need to support and the fidelity of the polyfills used.

+**NOTE:** The Fullscreen API is only necessary for the experimental Web XR-based AR mode.
+Since this is only available behind a flag in Chrome Dev today, it is not necessary to load a Fullscreen API polyfill in production scenarios.

 ## Usage Example